-1. Reward The Truth
+1. Reward the Truth

-3. The Hard Truth
+3. Say the Hard Truth

 Though it’s tempting to test them, try to avoid asking questions that give your child a chance to not be honest.
 You saw your daughter spill red juice on the couch.
 No need to ask, “Did you just spill your juice on the couch?”
-This leads her to believe she might have a way out and could possibly pass blame elsewhere.
+This leads her to believe she might have a way out and possibly could pass blame elsewhere.
 Just tell her to clean it up.
 She’ll have enough opportunities to tell the truth.

-6. Truth Or Consequences
+6. Give Consequences

 7. Correct Mistakes

 Possessions can create all sorts of problems.
 The best policy is to teach a child early on that what they have belongs to them.
 What other people have belongs to that person.
 It is not OK to borrow a game and never return it.
 It’s awesome to share, but the item must always be returned.
-We all have that neighbor who borrows our trimmer and never brings it back.
-You don’t want your son to be that guy.
-It might sound harmless, but honesty does not take days off.
-Value your own possessions and keep your hands off your neighbors’.